kkorolyov/pancake/README.md

 # ![Pancake](docs/pancake.png)

-A modular, lightweight, and extensible entity-component system (ECS)-driven game engine for the JVM.
+A modular, lightweight, and extensible entity-component system (ECS) game engine for the JVM.

 ## Modules